top of page

 April 11, 2020 | Love {Sneha} | Dharma Lesson

-Right after the Buddha attained enlightenment under the Bodhi Tree, he preached Avatamsaka Sutra (how reality appears to an enlightened being) for 21 days.
-The Buddha explained about a Buddha-nature that seemed too sublime and incomprehensible to common mortals.
 Buddha began to deliver his first teachings on the Four Noble Truths in the city of Varanasi at the Deer Park called Sarnath to the five ascetics who had been his former companions: Kondanna, Assaji, Bhaddiya, Vappa, and Mahanama.
-All five attained nirvana, a stage along the path to enlightenment, but not yet fully enlightened.
-They were known as Arhat, meaning “one who is worthy."
+All five attained Nirvana (a stage along the path to enlightenment, but not yet fully enlightened).
+They were known as Arhat or “one who is worthy."
 Together with the Buddha, they formed the first Buddhist monks, also known as the Sangha.
-This is the beginning of the Buddha’s "Turning the Wheel of the Dharma" and the "Dharma" truth.
-The group of Arhats, starting from the first five, grew to 60 within the first few months, and eventually, the sangha reached more than one thousand.
+For Buddhists, this is called the beginning of the Buddha’s "Turning the Wheel of the Dharma" and the "Dharma" truth.
+The group of Arhats, starting from the first five, grew to 60 within the first few months, and eventually, the Sangha reached more than one thousand.

-The Four Noble Truths are 1) The Truth of Suffering; 2) The Truth of the Cause of Suffering; 3) The Truth of the End of Suffering; 4) The Truth of the Way that leads to the End of Suffering follows the Noble Eight-fold Path.
+4) The Truth of the Way that leads to the End of Suffering which follows the Noble Eightfold Path.

 The Buddha’s Four Noble Truths explore human suffering that leads to the End of Suffering.
 The First Noble Truth is Suffering Exists.
 The Truth of Suffering (Dukkha) comes in many forms such as birth, aging, sickness, and death.
 Life is suffering and filled with the many miseries of old age, sickness, death, unhappiness, and impermanence.